- Planning Your Trip

-The adopted project traveled in a one-way loop between Rio Salado and University Drive, going north on Mill Avenue and south on Ash Avenue.
-It continued to travel north/south on Mill Avenue between University Drive and Southern Avenue.
+METRO received local and regional approval in 2010 to move forward with 2.6-miles of modern streetcar in central Tempe.
+Tempe Streetcar will run in a one-way loop between Rio Salado Parkway and University Drive, going north on Mill Avenue and south on Ash Avenue.
+It will continue to travel north/south on Mill Avenue between University Drive and Southern Avenue.

 Streetcar is a critical addition to developing a total transit network in this region.
 It supports the existing transit system and community with its ability to attract new riders, increase mobility, strengthen existing neighborhoods and create sustainable development.